Huulamnguyen/100daysDevOps/README.md

     - Then, `git merge master` the local master branch to the feature branch.

 **Git for DevOps**
-- Infrastructura as code
+- Infrastructure as code
     - Many Kubernetes Configuration Files.
 Deployment to Kubernetes
-    - Terrform and Ansible COnfiguration Files
+    - Terraform and Ansible Configuration Files
     - Bash or Python scripts
     - Files should be:
         - Tracked - history of changes
         - Securely store in one place
         - Shareable for DevOps team.
-- CI/Cd Pipline and Build Automation
+- CI/Cd Pipeline and Build Automation
     - Checkout code, test and build application, etc.
-    - Need integration btween the build automation tool and application git repository.
+    - Need integration between the build automation tool and application git repository.

 ### Bonus - Databases
 #### 1 - Databases in development process <a name="databases-in-development-process"></a>
 **How does databases connect to your application?**
-- DB endpoinbts & credentials should not be hard-coded
+- DB endpoints & credentials should not be hard-coded
 - Define in 1 place as environment variables
 - Configure from outside
 - Depending on environment DEV, TEST, PROD